The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

 By Nonnasteinn rock in 2013

-In his book Nonni, he describes his emotions when he had to make this big decision.
+In his book Nonni, he describes his emotions as he made this big decision.

 By Nonnasteinn rock in 2017

 "I could not stop thinking about this little sailboat.
-I sat on a rock, which stood out from the fragrant grass and let my feelings and thoughts loose.
-In my troubles and agony of my soul, I sighed and gasped out: "Oh, dear God!
-What should I do?"
+I sat on a rock, which stood out from the fragrant grass, and let my feelings and thoughts loose.

-Nonni then went to Germany and later on, he became a Jesuit priest and became known as Pater Jón Sveinsson.
+Nonni then went to Germany and later became a Jesuit priest, known as Pater Jón Sveinsson.

 The information sign on Nonni

 You can see a lovely drawing of Nonni sitting on this rock looking at the sea.
-The information sign above is to be found next to the cemetery, where the path to Nonnisteinn rock from above starts.
+The information sign is next to the cemetery, where the path to Nonnisteinn rock from above begins.

 Möðruvellir - Nonni's birthplace